bcaffo/LittleInferenceBook/manuscript/02_probability.md

 5. For any two events the probability that at least one occurs is the sum of their probabilities minus their intersection.

 This last rules states that {$$}P(A \cup B) = P(A) + P(B)  - P(A \cap B){/$$}
-shows what is the issue with adding probabilities that are not mutually exclusive.
+illustrates the issue with adding probabilities that are not mutually exclusive.
 If we do this, we've added the probability that both occur in twice!
 (Watch the video where I draw a Venn diagram to illustrate this).